 The designers took the green tones inspired by the beautiful artichoke, desaturated them, added metallic flakes (hey, doesn't this sound like a recipe…) the result being a gorgeous silvery green.
 In a world where eating is a 24-hour obsession, the fact that food becomes muse in the Buick studio really appeals to me!

-That’s one of the colors that the new Buick Cascada convertible is going to be available in when it launches early 2016.
+That's one of the colors that the new Buick Cascada convertible is available.

 Here is a great visualization of how food inspires the designers at Buick.